-From time to time I hear from readers who have sensitivities or allergies to our beloved Blue Dawn.
-Is there something else we can use that will not trigger these reactions but still work well?
-There is and it is pure castile soap.
+From time to time, I hear from readers who have sensitivities or allergies to our beloved Blue Dawn dishwashing liquid.
+‘Is there something all-natural we can use that will not trigger these reactions but still work well?’
+There is, and it is castile soap …

 All-Purpose Cleaning Spray

 Add 1/4 cup pure castile liquid soap to one-quart warm water and mix gently.
 Pour into a 32-ounce spray bottle and use it as you would any spray cleaner around the house.
 Safe on granite and quartz counters and laminate surfaces.
 Optional: A few drops of lemon or orange essential oil will give this cleaner a fresh, pleasant fragrance.

 - Add 1/4 cup pure castile liquid soap into a 32-ounce spray bottle.